KiltedCode/khandaria-campaign/sessions/2019/2019-04-19-rise-of-the-temple.md

 connecting line, towards peak of the mountain

 approaching the tree line and see another with no ice
-get within 20 feet and toad fires tongue at `Belsarin`
+get within 20 feet and toad fires tongue at `Belsaran`
 hits him and swallows whole
 it is a Glacier Toad
-spits out `Belsarin`
+spits out `Belsaran`
 eats him again
 `Pawtrick` crits and rips the leg off
 take tongue for professor, piece of hide since it's very hard